 Ocean City and Assateague Road Trip

 This is the classic family-friendly Maryland beach route.
-Stay in Ocean City for easy beach and boardwalk access, then add Assateague for wild ponies, nature, and a quieter coastal day.
+Stay in Ocean City for easy beach and boardwalk access, add a Jolly Roger water park day, then visit Assateague for wild ponies, nature, and a quieter coastal experience.

 Annapolis and Eastern Shore Road Trip